 Unified Clinical Communications is about providing communications solutions and tools that address clinical communications challenges.

-As part of this work, we will be introducing Vocera, an instant, hands-free, two-way communication platform that complements existing communications tools.
+As part of this work, we have introduced Vocera, an instant, hands-free, two-way communication platform that complements existing communications tools.
 Vocera allows users to communicate directly in real time using ‘badges’ that are smaller than smart phones and can be clipped on a uniform or worn on a lanyard.
-Royal Columbian will be the first hospital in Fraser Health to use the new Vocera Smartbadge that allows text messaging amongst Smartbadge holders.
+Royal Columbian is the first hospital in Fraser Health to use the new Vocera Smartbadge that allows text messaging amongst Smartbadge holders.

-We plan to launch in summer 2022 for the Clinical Teaching Unit and Respiratory Therapy, with the first wave of other departments to follow later in the year.
+The Clinical Teaching Unit and Respiratory Therapy are now using Vocera, with the first wave of other departments to follow later in the year.